jz674/Markov-Documentation/README.md

 ![alt text](https://github.com/jz674/Markov_Documentation/blob/main/assets/Screen%20Shot%202021-02-06%20at%203.12.06%20AM.png)

-# [Markov.run][5]: Automatically Design and Create Test Cases
+# [Markov.run][5] Made by Developers for Developers: Automatically Design and Create Synethic Test Cases With Ease

 Markov creates [synthetic users][6] to proactively test your software and trigger issues before your users do.
 Our synthetic users behave just like your real users would, allowing Markov to ensure previously developed software still works as expected accurately.
+Markov is self-driven and

 Markov empowers companies of all sizes to focus less on [regression testing][1] and more on innovating.

 # Table of Contents
 - [How Does Markov Work?](#how-does-markov-work?)